Amusing Permutation Representations of Group Extensions: Introduction

-The details of the preceding paragraph will be given more explicitly in a companion paper.
+The details of the preceding paragraph are given more explicitly in \cite{BCK1}.
 Here we hope that an interested reader will take the time out to verify these claims as an exercise in quandle theory.
 The rest of the paper does not depend upon quandle theory in any respect.

-We will consider the finite subgroups of $\SU(2)=S^3$.
-We consider the $3$=sphere to be represented as The subgroups consist of the {\it unit quaternions} the dicyclic groups the {\it binary tetrahedral group}
+Finite subgroups of $\SU(2)=S^3$ will be considered.
+The $3$-sphere is represented as The subgroups consist of the {\it unit quaternions} the dicyclic groups the {\it binary tetrahedral group}

 the {\it binary octahedral group}

 and the {\it binary icosahedral group}